 Piano Practice: Capacity vs Discipline

-**This article applies the work of Dr. Raquel Martin, PhD to developing a piano practice routine.
+**This article applies the work of Dr. Raquel Martin, PhD to developing a sustainable piano practice routine.

 It’s the beginning of the school year and almost all of us - even those of us who don't attend school - have had a schedule shake-up.
-For a pianist, a schedule shake-up means a practice shake-up: the old times and habits don’t work as well and it’s time to pick a new routine.
+For pianists, that often means practice routines shift too.
+Old habits stop fitting, and it's time to build something new.

-The video is 2:54 and I highly recommend it to all teens and adults.
-Younger kiddos may benefit from it as well!
-Here's the link!
+Dr. Martin's video is under three minutes, and I recommend it to teens and adults in particular..
+Some younger students may benefit as well.
+Here's the link.

 Dr Raquel Martin, PhD wearing red heart glasses and holding a notebook that says Burn the Cape is mid speech and the captions say That doesn't sound like a discipline issue.